AdamCampbell10/MiniPBXLab/README.md

 1. Download and mount the FreePBX ISO in VirtualBox.
 2. Install with guided setup.
 3. After installation, note the server IP shown on the console or using ifconfig.
-4. If using firewall ensure to trust the IPs of the devices being used using the command fwconsole firewall trust "x.x.x.x" .
+4. If using firewall ensure to trust the IPs of the devices being used using the command fwconsole firewall trust "x.x.x.x".

 ### 2. Access Web GUI
 - Open browser → insert the ip given in step 1.